Munir El Haddadi: Sevilla

 Munir was offered the chance to renew his contract with Barcelona before its expiration in the summer, but refused to do so.
 Barcelona assured him that he would not play for the club again and has been favored to be sold by Coach Ernesto Valverde, saying "it would be for the best".
 Several clubs from England and Italy were interested in the forward, but, in January 2019, Sevilla was able to claim him for a fee of around €1 million.
 The transfer was able to be completed before the transfer windows closed in January, rather than during the summer.

 On 13 January, Munir made his Sevilla debut in a 2–0 loss at Athletic Bilbao, replacing Roque Mesa for the final 12 minutes.
 He scored his first goals in March, one in each leg of a Europa League last-16 tie against SK Slavia Prague, who nonetheless won 6–5 on aggregate, and finished the league season with five goals in 16 games including in a 2–0 win against Athletic on the final day to qualify for the continental tournament again.

 Munir scored a hat-trick on 7 November 2019 in a 5–2 Europa League group win at F91 Dudelange, which put his team through to the last 32 and bought his tally in the competition to five.

 On 24 November 2020, Munir scored his first Champions League goal in a 2–1 away win over Krasnodar in the 2020–21 season, that goal came in the stoppage time to grant his team a place in the knockout stages.

 Getafe

 On 31 August 2022, Munir moved to fellow top tier side Getafe.

+Las Palmas

+On 30 July 2023, recently-promoted to La Liga side Las Palmas announced the free signing of Munir on a one-year contract.
+He made his debut on 12 August 2023, coming on in the 64th minute against Mallorca.

+Leganés

+On 22 August 2024, Munir signed a two-year deal with Leganés also in the first division.
+On 2 November, Munir netted his first goal for Leganés in a 4–3 defeat to Girona.
+In doing so, Munir equalled a record held by Carlos Aranda, Roberto Soldado, and Miquel Soler of scoring for seven different La Liga clubs.

+Esteghlal

+On 6 September 2025, it was announced that El Haddadi had agreed to join Esteghlal in the Persian Gulf Pro League on a two-year contract.